Its 2 30 am in Prague, 3:30 a.m in Beirut. I pickup the phone send a text to my cousin : ” is everyone ok?”

 I would love to believe I could have a happy celebration, but all I could think of is: “will there be a war in Lebanon this year?”

 We grew up with this question, is it now or is it tomorrow or the day after.
 As if it is a definite thing.
 The sound of Israeli warcrafts and drones , is a familiar sound to my ears.
-An everyday sad symphony,, to which I recall waking up and sleeping to , every single day, for 25 years.
+An everyday sad symphony,, sounds to which I recall waking up, sleeping to, for so many countless days.

 Im tired of asking how much is the dollar today?
 Im tired of asking how did you manage to have heating, iff indeed, they managed.